Last week we made a strong suggestion that companies get rid of all their customers - and replace them with members.

 People won't run away.
 Not everyone will engage, but your most engaged customers will float to the top.

 Like we always say, every industry is ripe for disruption from a player that cares more about helping customers meet their needs and goals.

 Your best shot is thinking less of your customers as "transactions waiting to happen" and more as "members of our community."

-Pick any of these 17 in 2017, and start building those relationships.
+Pick any of these 17 and start building those relationships.